amihaiemil/amihaiemil.github.io/_posts/2016-05-24-calculate-time-with-javascript.markdown

 After substracting the 2 years and months from the given dates (resulting in something like a 5 line js function), they told me "No, it has to be day-specific, also taking into account leap years!".

-As it turns out, 70.5 actually meant 70 years, 6 months and 0 days.
+As it turned out, 70.5 actually meant 70 years, 6 months and 0 days.
 70 years, 6 months and 1 day was already too old.
 Luckily, javascript's ``Date`` can tell how many days are in a month (with regards to leap years and 30/31 days).
 {% highlight javascript %}
-nww Date(year, month, 0).getDate();
+new Date(year, month, 0).getDate();
 {% endhighlight %}
 So ``new Date(2016, 2, 0).getDate();`` outputs 29, while ``new Date(2015, 2, 0).getDate();`` outputs 28.